OrugantiAsritha/CareVision-AI/README.md

-# Care Companion: Comprehensive AI-Powered Medical Imaging and Patient Care Solution
+# CareVision-AI: Intelligent Medical Imaging and Patient Care Platform

 ## Value Proposition
 The  Care Companion system will be seamlessly integrated into existing healthcare practices, providing doctors with enhanced diagnostic tools.
 In traditional healthcare systems, radiologists face challenges analyzing numerous X-rays and CT scans, leading to delays, burnout, and missed diagnoses.
 By incorporating AI-powered image analysis, doctors can quickly identify fractures from X-rays, and detect signs of pneumonia and tuberculosis in chest X-rays, improving diagnostic accuracy.
 This AI-powered system will save time for healthcare professionals, enabling them to focus on patient care.
 It will enhance workflow in hospitals, clinics, and radiology centers, allowing healthcare providers to deliver faster, more reliable results with Real-time predictions and continuous feedback.